How MIGRA.P supports migrant workers

 - Migrants’ rights are rarely upheld due to the competition and ‘race to the bottom’ among labour exporting countries.

-- National labour migration policies show substantial gaps.
-There are conflicts in laws and regulations between sending and receiving countries.
+- National labour migration policies show substantial gaps in terms of legislation and regulations, outreach and implementation.

 - The lack of reliable data and analyses represents an important challenge to evidence-based and cohesive policy-making and programming.